 - The Gold Card ideas sketched by the Trump administration would help reduce the national deficit.
-Individuals would pay \$5 million to receive legal residency status with a path to citizenship. - The EB-5 Visa is a job creation program that has existed for decades.
-It attracts overseas investors to provide capital for economic development projects in the U.S. - The EB-5 program has delivered \$350 billion in economic impact and created over 1.5 million American jobs-at no cost to taxpayers. - EB-5 investment can help finance housing, grid modernization and manufacturing plants to further recent executive orders and national priorities. - Combined, both EB-5 and the Gold Card offer mechanisms to attract global capital and top-tier talent.
+Individuals would pay \$5 million to receive legal residency status with a path to citizenship. - The EB-5 program has delivered \$350 billion in economic impact and created over 1.5 million American jobs-at no cost to taxpayers. - EB-5 investment can help finance housing, grid modernization, and manufacturing plants to further recent executive orders and national priorities. - The Gold Card program can be supercharged and its deployment accelerated by supplementing the existing EB-5 program that uses private investments to create jobs for American workers.